 Bergerac is famous for its wines and, in particular, the sweet wines of Monbazillac.
 Look for Confit de Canard on the menu: an indulgent dish where the duck joints are cooked very slowly in their own fat.

 A treasure trove of tapas restaurants, we love Barcelona for its Patatas Bravas, Jamon Iberico and Escalivada.
-Check out our blog post on the Top 10 Food and Drink You Must Buy in Barcelona for more culinary inspiration.
+We've rounded up the top 10 food and drink you must buy in Barcelona for more culinary inspiration.

 Greek food is much more than just feta and tomato salads, and that’s where Crete comes in.
-When on this gorgeous Greek Island, you must try Sfakia pies, lamb with stamnagathi and dakos, washed down with a Cretan Brandy (Raki or Tsikoudia).
+When in gorgeous Crete, you must try Sfakia pies, lamb with stamnagathi and dakos, washed down with a Cretan Brandy (Raki or Tsikoudia).
 This is the perfect traditional villa to sit outside and enjoy an al fresco style dinner.

 Sorrento is a beautiful and colourful seaside resort and is within an hour’s drive of pizza’s birthplace, Naples.
 Need we say more?
 Plus, this villa has a hot tub… on a terrace… overlooking the sea…

 Istria is the food capital of Croatia and is famous for its seafood and truffles.
 You can go truffle hunting when on holiday in Istria, and the world’s largest truffle was once found here.